-- Map. - Open.
-Use this button to open a map.
-The button brings up the Open Map dialog box discussed in the beginning of this chapter.
-When a map is opened, the currently active map will be closed. - Save.
+- Open.
+Use this button to open an existing map.
+The button brings up the Open Map dialog box.
+Map data can be read from a map file.
+The map file must contain coordinates of items.
+The file may also contain, for example, labels, descriptions, weights, and clusters of items.
+In addition to a map file, one may also provide a network file.
+The network file contains the adjacency matrix of a network.
+Based on this matrix, lines can be displayed between the items in a map.
+Instead of a map file and a network file, it is also possible to use a Pajek file.
+For a detailed discussion of map files and network files, we refer to Chapter 3. - Save.
 This split button offers three options: - Save map.
 This option is the default choice.
 Choose this option to save the currently active map in a map file.
-Map files are discussed in Section 3.1. - Save network.
-This option is available only if a network file has been loaded.
-Choose this option to save the network underlying the currently active map in a network file.
-Network files are discussed in Section 3.2. - Save normalized network.
-This option is available only if a network file has been loaded.
-Choose this option to save the network underlying the currently active map in a network file.
-Using this option, the normalized adjacency matrix of the network rather than the original adjacency matrix is stored in the network file.
-Network files are discussed in Section 3.2. - Print.
+Map files are discussed in Section 3.1.
+Instead of a map file, it is also possible to use a Pajek file. - Save network.
+This option can be chosen only if the adjacency matrix of a network is available.
+Choose this option to save the adjacency matrix in a network file.
+Network files are discussed in Section 3.2.
+Instead of a network file, it is also possible to use a Pajek file. - Save normalized network.
+This option can be chosen only if the adjacency matrix of a network is available.
+Choose this option to save the normalized adjacency matrix in a network file.
+Network files are discussed in Section 3.2.
+Instead of a network file, it is also possible to use a Pajek file. - Print.
 Use this button to print a screenshot of the main panel. - Screenshot.
 This split button offers two options: - Save to file.
 This option is the default choice.
 Choose this option to save a screenshot of the main panel.
 The screenshot resembles the main panel as closely as possible.
 However, the navigation buttons in the upper right corner of the main panel are not shown in the screenshot.
 If the Optimized screenshots check box on the Options tab is checked, the number of labels visible in the screenshot is optimized.
 This means that some labels not visible in the main panel may be visible in the screenshot.
 Screenshots can be saved in a number of graphic file formats.
 For most applications, we recommend the PNG format.
-Some formats, such as EPS, PDF, and SVG, make use of vector graphics when saving a screenshot.
+Some formats, such as EPS, PDF, and SVG, use vector graphics when saving a screenshot.
 This has the advantage that the screenshot can be resized without loss of quality.
-We note that Figures 3 to 6 were obtained using the screenshot functionality of VOSviewer.
+We note that Figures 2 to 5 were obtained using the screenshot functionality of VOSviewer.

 - Copy to clipboard.
 Choose this option to copy a screenshot of the main panel to the clipboard.
 The screenshot can for example be pasted into a Word document or a PowerPoint presentation. - Info. - VOSviewer Manual.
 Use this button to open the VOSviewer manual. - About VOSviewer.
 Use this button to view some general information about VOSviewer.
 The button brings up the About VOSviewer dialog box.
-This dialog box shows the version number of VOSviewer, a copyright notice, a license text, and the address of the VOSviewer web site.
+This dialog box shows the version number of VOSviewer, a copyright notice, a license text, the address of the VOSviewer web site, and a list of software libraries used by VOSviewer.